github/developer.github.com/content/guides/getting-started.md

 ## Repositories

 Almost any meaningful use of the GitHub API will involve some level of Repository information.
-We can `GET` repository details in the same way we fetched user details earlier:
+We can [`GET` repository details][get repo] in the same way we fetched user details earlier:

 <pre class="terminal">
 $ curl -i https://api.github.com/repos/twbs/bootstrap
 </pre>

-In the same way, we can view repositories for the authenticated user:
+In the same way, we can [view repositories for the authenticated user][user repos api]:

 <pre class="terminal">
 $ curl -i -H 'Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4' \
     https://api.github.com/user/repos
 </pre>

-Or, we can list repositories for another user:
+Or, we can [list repositories for another user][other user repos api]:

 <pre class="terminal">
 $ curl -i https://api.github.com/users/technoweenie/repos
 </pre>

-Or, we can list repositories for an organization:
+Or, we can [list repositories for an organization][org repos api]:

 <pre class="terminal">
 $ curl -i https://api.github.com/orgs/mozilla/repos